 In this article, we take a closer look at the L gear.
 We also show you what other gears are listed on the shifter and when you should use the L option.

-The L on your gear shifter indicates the Low gear.
+The L on your gear shift stands for the Low gear.
 It’s the equivalent of first gear in a manual transmission vehicle, depending on what car you drive.
 In L, the transmission doesn’t shift into the higher gears, but it stays in the lowest gear for more engine power without speed.

 You will experience extra torque power and control as the engine harnesses itself.
 As you push the accelerator pedal down, the engine sends pure force to the wheels, but this extra power doesn’t translate to speed.

 Low gear isn’t commonly used, because the engine can shift itself into first when it’s needed.
 However, there are times when you want to manually put the car in first gear.

 Automatic Transmission Gears: Understanding P, R, N, D and L